catalyst-fp7/documents/interoperability/interoperability.md

 }
 ```

-This is a view of components, and their expected interactions.
-Letters represent catalyst technical partners expected to develop at least one such a component.
+Figure 1 shows components, and their expected interactions.
+Letters represent Catalyst technical partners expected to develop at least one such a component.
 Links in green represent visual widget embedding.
 Links in orange are implementation specific, and outside of the scope of this specification.
 Dashed boxes are optional for any given implementation.

 Catalyst Collective Intelligence Platforms
 : These are the general web platforms that users interact with that fully exploit the data model: they include Open University's DebateHub, IP's Assembl, MIT's Deliberatorium.

 Databases of Catalyst platforms
-: These databases, in the back-end of the catalyst platform, hold the deliberation data: Users, concept map, comments, etc. Some of that data will be made accessible to other services and widgets through RESTful and SPARQL endpoints, defined below.
+: These databases, in the back-end of the Catalyst platform, hold the deliberation data: Users, concept map, comments, etc. Some of that data will be made accessible to other services and widgets through RESTful and SPARQL endpoints, defined below.

 Front-end of Catalyst platforms
-: The user-facing side of each catalyst platform will be tied closely to its respective database, and specifying that interaction is a non-goal.
-However, it will integrate information from other services, either as (Pulled) json data, or as embedded widgets.
+: The user-facing side of each Catalyst platform will be tied closely to its respective database, and specifying that interaction is a non-goal.
+However, it will integrate information from other services, either as (Pulled) JSON data, or as embedded widgets.

 Internal UI, map editors, etc.
 : Some web components will be part of the front-end of their platform, and will not be reusable.